J. Reuben Clark Law School

-The J. Reuben Clark Law School (BYU Law or JRCLS) is the graduate law school of Brigham Young University (BYU) in Provo, Utah.
-Founded in 1973, the school is named after J. Reuben Clark, a former U.S. Ambassador, Undersecretary of State, and general authority of the institution's sponsoring organization, The Church of Jesus Christ of Latter-day Saints (LDS Church).
+The J. Reuben Clark Law School (BYU Law or JRCLS) is the law school of Brigham Young University (BYU) in Provo, Utah.
+Founded in 1973, the school is named after J. Reuben Clark, a former U.S. Ambassador, Undersecretary of State, and general authority of the institution's sponsoring organization, the Church of Jesus Christ of Latter-day Saints (LDS Church).

 BYU Law is fully accredited by the American Bar Association (ABA), and a member of the Association of American Law Schools.
-BYU Law consistently ranks among the nation's top tier of ABA approved law schools according to U.S. News & World Report, and it is consistently recognized for its low tuition and high placement rate in judicial clerkships with U.S. federal judges.

 History

 On March 9, 1971, the BYU Board of Trustees announced that a law school would be established at the university.
 Just two-and-one-half years later the opening ceremonies were held on August 27, 1973.
 Classes were initially held several blocks south in an old Catholic school building (St. Francis of Assisi, 300 N. 900 East), affectionately referred to as "St. Reuben's" by the students.

-The law school's inaugural dean was American lawyer Rex E. Lee, who later served as U.S. Solicitor General during the administration of President Ronald Reagan.
+The law school's inaugural dean was American lawyer Rex Lee, who later served as U.S. Solicitor General during the administration of President Ronald Reagan.
 The JRCLS Building was completed and dedicated in 1975, and the law school graduated its first class in 1976.
 The law school has since graduated more than 5,000 students.

 Campus

 The nearly 100000 sqft BYU Law building is located on the east side of the BYU campus and backdropped by Y Mountain.
 The building's five floors contain eleven classrooms, three seminar rooms, a student commons area, a student lunchroom, spaces for student organizations and activities, a large computer lab, and a computer training room.

 The Howard W. Hunter Law Library occupies the north wing of the law building and houses a collection of over 450,000 volumes and volume equivalents in paper and microform.
 The library provides students with 470 individually assigned study carrels, 17 group study rooms, a reading room for quiet study, and a popular reading and conversation room.
 The library also has two classrooms where library faculty teach legal research and writing classes, familiarizing students with specific types of legal research and with library holdings.
 In 2014, the National Jurist ranked the Howard W. Hunter Law Library as the 25th best law library in the country.

-The campus is located within the original jurisdiction of the United States District Court for the District of Utah and the appellate jurisdiction of the United States Court of Appeals for the Tenth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
+The campus is located within the original jurisdiction of the United States District Court for the District of Utah and the appellate jurisdiction of the United States Court of Appeals for the Tenth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the United States Court of Appeals for the Federal Circuit).